 Where can I study A Levels in Singapore?
 Click here.

-While Middleton does not have a vast team of department heads, there are specialist teachers for languages, PE, art and library.
-Other specialist subjects such as IT, art and design and technology are taught by the class teacher, and sometime with the help of experts from in and outside of the school.
+While Middleton does not have a vast team of department heads, there are specialist teachers for languages, PE, art, and library.
+Other specialist subjects such as IT, art, and design and technology are taught by the class teacher, and sometimes with the help of experts from in and outside of the school.
 For example, Grade 7 students worked with Middleton’s maintenance team to design a water play area for the kindergarten as part of their design and technology lesson.